How to Get Health Insurance as a Digital Nomad (2026 Guide)

 5. Cigna Global

 Cigna Global is one of the most well-known names in international health insurance.
-It’s super comprehensive, covers you in over 200 countries, and offers the kind of benefits you’d expect from a home-country plan: chronic condition management, dental, vision, maternity, and even cancer treatments.
+It covers 200+ countries with comprehensive IPMI-level benefits: chronic condition management, dental, vision, maternity, cancer treatments, and mental health.

 Pros and cons